ClearGDPR/ClearGDPR/README.md

 * ~~Admin dashboard hooked up to controller state via the CG api~~
 * ~~HTTP API support for the remaining GDPR article actions/rights~~
 * ~~More granular controls of consent/revoking of data (ie. which data can be shared specifically)~~
+* ~~End-2-End test suite of controller/processor interactions via blockchain~~
+* ~~SDK for implementing ClearGDPR from your frontend~~
 * Evolving functionalities, upgradability and security in the smart contract
-* ~~End-2-End test suite of controller/processor interactions via blockchain~~
+* Stage/Production deploy
 * Usage of Quorum’s custom privateFor method to whitelist nodes that are privy to specific events
-* ~~SDK for implementing ClearGDPR from your frontend~~
-* ~~Complete documentation~~
+* Complete documentation
 * Drop in wordpress plugin
 * Commercial middleware plugin(s)
-* Stage/Production deploy

 # License